 Is that funny gif in line with your content pillars?
-Should graphic design brush it up a little, so it’s aesthetically consistent with the brand?
+Should graphic design brush it up a little so it’s aesthetically consistent with the brand?
 Wait a second — didn’t we post a similar one in Q2 2020?
-Good thing you labelled that bad boy, ‘cause guess who’s not gonna spend 25 minutes of their precious time sifting through dozens of posts to find it.
+Good thing you labeled that bad boy, ‘cause guess who’s not gonna spend 25 minutes of their precious time sifting through dozens of posts to find it.

 What are the 4 pillars of social media?

 Before we move on, let’s talk briefly about the 4 pillars of social media.
 Understanding these core concepts will help you shape up and maintain your social media content pillars.

 Some say that influence is the most important currency on social media.
 Basically, influence is the ability to persuade people in one direction or another.
 It’s important to note that this doesn’t mean “manipulate” or “trick.”
 It’s a status that you gain over time by actively engaging with followers and providing value with your insights and advice.

 This notion is easy to grasp, so it doesn’t need any explaining.
 Trust is crucial for everything, whether a business or an individual.
 But here’s the catch — the only way to build trust is by sticking to the core values of that brand and, by extension, the content pillars which by themselves should evoke them.